 The SmartValve™ leverages proven Guardian™ technology and builds upon the success of its predecessors.
 The SmartValve can increase or decrease the reactance of a line, thereby pushing power away from or pulling more power towards the circuit on which it is installed.

 A modular, Static Synchronous Series Compensator (SSSC), the SmartValve injects a leading or lagging voltage in quadrature with the line current, providing the functionality of a series capacitor or series reactor respectively.
 The SmartValve does not have the negative characteristics of these passive devices, such as the risk of sub‐synchronous resonance (SSR) with series capacitors and the constant VAR consumption of series reactors.

 SmartValve solutions are connected in series with a utility facility, operate at line potential and have no connection to ground.
 This technology is particularly effective in highly meshed electric grids where spare system capacity can be utilized to resolve overload situations.
-SmartValve devices are typically installed on dedicated transmission towers (SmartTowers™) or in banks (SmartBanks™) within or near the transmission right-of-way.
+SmartValves can be installed on dedicated transmission towers within the transmission right-of-way or in banks inside or nearby existing substations.
 Due to their modularity and high kVAr output in compact and lightweight enclosures, they are particularly well-suited for Mobile applications.
 SmartValve technology is applied to all three phases, with the number of devices per phase determined by the amount of compensation required.

 Explore the tabs below for product-specific information and details on how this technology is deployed, controlled and operated.

 Note: The SmartValve was formerly known as the Power Router.